ChefsSlaad/foundry_swag_docker/README.md

 # Wrapping up
 Some things not covered here, but which may be useful:

 * **backups** make sure you backup your world regularly.
-I persoanlly have a script that creates a backup every morning using rsync.
+I personally have a script that creates a backup every morning using rsync.
 I may add a how-to later if people are interested
 * **searchable resources** Foundry's search function, quite frankly, sucks.
-My workarround is to have a seperate container running [piwigo](https://piwigo.com/) a free photo album (like google photo's) that allows me to search different photo's based on keywords.
+My workaround is to have a seperate container running [piwigo](https://piwigo.com/) which is a free photo album (like google photos) that allows me to search different photos based on keywords.
 So if I'm looking for a chest, or a candle or a bridge to plop into my game I can easily do that.
 * **HTTP Basic auth** an extra authentication step that limits people's access to your foundry server, even before they hit the logon screen.
 I may upgrade this to a best practice, but I want to test it out for myself first.
 A How-to guide can be found [here](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).
 * **portainer** portainer adds some features to docker that look good and may be helpful.
-This includes a web inteface and some cool tools to manage your containers. there's a short guide below:
+This includes a web inteface and some cool tools to manage your containers.
+There's a short guide below:

 ## (optional) Install portainer
 Portainer is a container management system.
 It basically adds a web interface to docker and gives you some handy tools.
 You can absolutely do without.
 It just makes life that little bit easier.